tbrown/adventures/_posts/1917-10-01-paddy-beaver.markdown

     If you believe all you hear.
   Mr. Coyote is naught of the kind;
   Mr. Coyote is stupid and blind;
-    she can't catch a flea on his ear."
+    he can't catch a flea on his ear."

-Paddy the Beaver laughed till the tears came at Sammy's foolish verse, but it made Old Man Coyote angrier than ever. she was angry with Paddy for escaping from him, and she was angry with Sammy, terribly angry, and the worst of it was she couldn't catch either one, for one was at home in the water and the other was at home in the air and she couldn't follow in either place.
-Finally she saw it was of no use to stay there to be laughed at, so, muttering and grumbling, she started for the Green Meadows.
+Paddy the Beaver laughed till the tears came at Sammy's foolish verse, but it made Old Man Coyote angrier than ever.
+He was angry with Paddy for escaping from him, and he was angry with Sammy, terribly angry, and the worst of it was he couldn't catch either one, for one was at home in the water and the other was at home in the air and he couldn't follow in either place.
+Finally he saw it was of no use to stay there to be laughed at, so, muttering and grumbling, he started for the Green Meadows.

-As soon as she was out of sight Paddy turned to Sammy Jay.
+As soon as he was out of sight Paddy turned to Sammy Jay.

-"Mr. Jay," said he, knowing how it pleased Sammy to be called mister, "Mr. Jay, you have done me a mighty good turn to-day, and I am not going to forget it.
+"Ms. Jay," said she, knowing how it pleased Sammy to be called that, "Ms. Jay, you have done me a mighty good turn today, and I am not going to forget it.
 You can call me what you please and scream at me all you please, but you won't get any satisfaction out of it, because I simply won't get angry.
-I will say to myself, 'Mr. Jay saved my life the other day,' and then I won't mind your tongue."
+I will say to myself, 'Ms. Jay saved my life the other day,' and then I won't mind your tongue."

 Now this made Sammy feel very proud and very happy.
-You know it is very seldom that she hears anything nice said of him. she flew down on the stump of one of the trees Paddy had cut.
-"Let's be friends," said he.
+You know it is very seldom that she hears anything nice said of her.
+She flew down on the stump of one of the trees Paddy had cut.
+"Let's be friends," said she.

 "With all my heart!" replied Paddy.

-[Illustration]

-XX

-SAMMY JAY OFFERS TO HELP PADDY
+<h2 id="ch20"><a href="#ch20"><span>XX</span> Sammy Jay Offers to Help Paddy</a></h2>

-Paddy sat looking thoughtfully at the aspen-trees she would have to cut to complete his store of food for the winter.
-All those near the edge of his pond had been cut.
+Paddy sat looking thoughtfully at the aspen trees she would have to cut to complete her store of food for the winter.
+All those near the edge of her pond had been cut.
 The others were scattered about some little distance away.
 "I don't know," said Paddy out loud.
 "I don't know."

 "What don't you know?" asked Sammy Jay, who, now that she and Paddy had